SteveBarnett/Remixing/_thinking/japan/index.md

 #### When, revisited

+First two weeks of March, or first two weeks of October

 - Mid May?
 Warm, but not summery yet
 - Early March?
 Bit colder, but still okay
 - October?
 Autumn, still pretty warm
 - November? (in?)Auspicious time of year for me...
 - Kyoto busy during peak Autumn-foliage season (Mid-November to early December)
+- Most humid: January, July and October
+- I don't mind a bit colder

 ### How (much)